vincentbernat/network-lab/lab-l3-hyperv/README.md

 uses BIRD to make copies of the device routes to the other tables (need BIRD 1.6.2+).

+The hypervisor has a local table dedicated for its own use (local-out).
+This table is built with BIRD (need 1.6.2+, otherwise, use commit 28a0f7758d08).
+This is both to enable use of several default routes (one public, one private) and to avoid hyperv to use the public interface more than necessary (like contact arbitrary hosts).

 It is possible to replace one of the route reflector (RR2) by a Juniper vRR.
 You need a proper image (at least 15.1) to be placed in `images/junos-vrr.img`.